jhonderson/gone-man-switch/README.md

   - `MESSAGE_ENCRYPTION_PASSWORD`: Encryption password used to encrypt the content of messages for which encryption was configured as **Encrypt using system encryption password**.
 Any secret string will sufice

 Additional environment variables you can configure:
-- `DEFAULT_ADMIN_USER_PASSWORD`: Password of the default user/account created by the system the first time it starts
+- `DEFAULT_ADMIN_USER_PASSWORD`: Password of the default user/account created by the system the first time it starts.
+Default value is `password`
-- `COOKIE_SESSION_MAX_AGE_DAYS`: Maximum number of days the session will last
+- `COOKIE_SESSION_MAX_AGE_DAYS`: Maximum number of days the session will last.
+Default value is 2 days
 - `SQLITE_DB_PATH`: SQLite database path
 - `CHECKIN_NOTIFICATIONS_JOB_CRON`: [Cron schedule expression](https://www.npmjs.com/package/node-schedule#cron-style-scheduling) for the job that sends check-in notifications.
-It runs daily at 6:00 pm UTC by default (`0 18 * * *`)
+It runs daily at 6:00 pm UTC by default (`0 17 * * *`)
 - `MESSAGES_JOB_CRON`: [Cron schedule expression](https://www.npmjs.com/package/node-schedule#cron-style-scheduling) for the job that delivers messages.
 It runs daily at 6:00 pm UTC by default (`0 18 * * *`)

-Unless you plan to respond to your registration notifications from your local network, we recommend exposing this web application to the public using a reverse proxy and your custom domain provider.
+Unless you plan to respond to your check-in notifications from within your local network, we recommend exposing this web application to the public using a reverse proxy and your custom domain provider.

 ## Local Development